History of the Ming dynasty: Early rulers

 After the Yongle Emperor's death in 1424, his son ascended to the throne as the Hongxi Emperor.
 He put a stop to his father's expansionist policies, including expeditions against the Mongols, and also banned further tributary voyages by Zheng He.
 Following the Hongxi Emperor's reign, his son, the Xuande Emperor, took over.
-In 1427, after a failed military expedition to suppress an uprising in Vietnam, he made the decision to withdraw Chinese troops from the region.
+In 1427, after a failed military expedition to suppress an uprising in Đại Việt, he made the decision to withdraw Chinese troops from the region.
 During his reign, Zheng He's seventh and final expedition took place.
 The Xuande Emperor's reign was relatively peaceful and prosperous, considered the peak of the Ming dynasty's glory.

-In 1435, his eldest son, Emperor Yingzong of Ming, became emperor at the age of 8.
+In 1435, the Xuande Emperor's eldest son, Emperor Yingzong, became emperor at the age of eight.
 This created significant procedural issues, as according to the rules established by the Hongwu Emperor, only the emperor could make decisions and no regency was allowed.
 Nominally, the government was operated under the control of the minor emperor, with his grandmother Grand Empress Dowager Zhang (d.
 1442) acting as the informal regent.
 She was the widow of the Hongxi Emperor and the mother of the Xuande Emperor.
-However, the emperor was greatly influenced by his tutor, teacher, and confidant, the eunuch Wang Zhen.
+However, the Emperor was greatly influenced by his tutor, teacher, and confidant, the eunuch Wang Zhen.
 In 1442, Emperor Yingzong took over as the sole ruler and his grandmother died soon after.
 This marked the beginning of Emperor Yingzong's personal rule and the first period of his reign, known as the Zhengtong era, is considered one of the most successful in the history of the Ming dynasty.